Skip to main content

 Your monthly repayment amount is based on how much you earn once you finish studying, not on how much you borrowed.
 The amount you borrow just affects the total repayment amount and therefore how many years it will take you to repay your loan.
 If your income stops, or falls below the salary threshold, your repayments should automatically stop.

-If you live outside the UK after completing your course, there are different loan repayment thresholds depending on the country.
+If you live outside the UK after completing your course, there are different loan repayment thresholds depending on the country and whoch repayment plan you are on.
+Information about this can be found on Gov UK loan repayment information.

 You will be charged interest on your loans from the day you receive them, until the loan is repaid or written off, whichever is first.
 The interest is added to the total amount you owe every month.
-The gov.uk website explains interest rates.
+The gov.uk website explains interest rates and you can also find information about managing your student loan balance.

 You may also find the Money Saving Expert website useful.